someobserver/recurgence/README.md

 ## Universal Failure Modes

-You've seen this before, likely today.
+You've seen this before, likely today:

 A brilliant mind who can't make up their mind.
 A productivity expert whose life is complete chaos.
 A startup that scales itself to death.
 A democracy that votes itself into authoritarianism.

 Perhaps a couple that knows exactly what's wrong and continues doing it—over, and over, and over.

 Every recursive system — minds, cultures, institutions, societies — fails in precisely the same dozen ways.
-Not *similar* ways. <u>The same twelve ways</u>, following identical mathematical signatures, because they're all expressions of field dynamics.
+Not similar ways. <u>The same twelve ways</u>.
+They follow identical mathematical signatures because they're all expressions of critical failures in the same equation.

 Once you see the pattern, you can't unsee it.
 But more importantly, **you can predict it.**